ShujaKhalid/TripStory/README.md

 future.
 This scrollable form of the story is simply a summary of the previous selections.
-However, users are encouraged to access their newly created stories from the Rebus Story Library in order to save their stories to online storage and to ensure that they always have a copy of their child’s story! &nbsp;</span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:"Times New Roman";
+However, users are encouraged to access their newly created stories from the Rebus Story Library in order to save their stories to online storage and to ensure that they always have a copy of their childÂ’s story! &nbsp;</span><span lang=EN-IN style='font-size:12.0pt;mso-fareast-font-family:"Times New Roman";
 mso-bidi-font-family:"Times New Roman";mso-fareast-language:EN-IN'><o:p></o:p></span></p>